ray-sjsu/cs-157a-group-d1-fall-2025/team_roles.md

 - Jonathan proposed the initial project idea of a Music Application database.
 - Daeren and Jonathan worked together on the entity-relationship, and relational schema diagrams.
 - Christopher setup team collaboration in LucidChart to create diagrams.
 Finalized the diagrams.
-- Raymund revised and review the diagrams.
+- Raymund revised and reviewed the diagrams.
 Created and formatted powerpoint presentation.

 ### Phase B
 - Christopher and Daeren worked on SQL statements in `.sql` files (Population, Creation, Indexes, `SELECT`, `TRIGGERS`).